 This practice builds trust.
-Disclosures that are hidden in page footers or on a separate page look as if you’re trying to comply without actually doing so.
+Disclosures that are hidden in page footers or on a separate page make it look as if you’re trying to comply without actually doing so.
 This doesn’t fly with the FTC, and it won't go down well with a lot of readers, either.

-To ensure that you’re following this practice, here are two key tips for disclosure placement on your website or blog:
+To ensure you’re following this practice, here are two key tips for disclosure placement on your website or blog:

 - Always add your disclosure at the top of blog posts.
 This gives the reader a chance to bounce from the page if they aren’t fans of affiliate links, and it protects you from accusations of deception.